 You need to review your provision before developing your provision map at the start of the school year.

-Two of our experts, Lorraine Petersen and Kate Browning, explain how.
+Our experts, Lorraine Petersen, Sally Franklin and Kate Browning, explain how.

 Review your current provision, including:

 - Staff training